36 Altitude Definitions & Measurement

 Density Altitude

-While pressure altitude can be measured directly on a suitably calibrated altimeter, ultimately, the density of the air in which it is flying affects the aircraft’s performance and its engines.
-To this end, a determination of the density of the air in which the aircraft is flying is required for engineering analysis and all types of performance work.
+While pressure altitude can be measured directly on a suitably calibrated altimeter, ultimately, the air density in which the aircraft is flying affects its performance and its engines.
+To this end, determining the air density is required for engineering analysis and all types of performance work.

 By definition, the density altitude, h_{\varrho}, is the altitude in the ISA that corresponds to the prevailing ambient density.
 The value of the density altitude (again, measured in units of feet) can be obtained by rearranging Eq.
 14 to get